MastilovicRadoslav/HCI-PZ1/README.md

 PZ1 - first project that includes the following functionalities :

-LogIn window/page - user login, the user can be an admin or a visitor
+Logovanje window/page - user login, the user can be an admin or a visitor

-Start window/page - display of all objects in tabel with checkbox, hyperlink, image, and date of addition
+Main window/page - display of all objects in tabel with checkbox, hyperlink, image, and date of addition

-Add window/page - adding a new object
+Dodaj window/page - adding a new object

-Change window/page - editing the selected object
+Izmeni window/page - editing the selected object

-Details window/page - displaying all details about the object
+Procitaj window/page - displaying all details about the object